pengyue2/pengyue2.github.io/mgsv.md

 MGSV demonstrates how **systemic AI adaptation** can reinforce player identity.
-By responding to player habits rather than scripted triggers, the game allows players to feel ownership over their playstyle.
+By responding to player habits rather than scripted triggers, the game allows players to feel ownership over their chosen playstyle.

 More broadly, MGSV shows that strong stealth–combat integration relies less on perfect execution and more on **forgiving transitions**,